indutny/haggling_rl/README.md

 The loss is [A2C][2] with [PPO][3].
 The training consisted of the cycles of exploration phases (with 1024 games) and reflection phases using collected data.

-The value function is two dimensional vector.
-First element is the self-reward (i.e. how much value the agent wins from the session), second element is a scaled opponent-reward (i.e. `(1.0 - opponent_value) * scale`). `scale` is heuristically chosen to be `1.1` to prevent saddle points during self-play.
+The value function is a three dimensional vector.
+First element is the self-reward (i.e. how much value the agent wins from the session).
+Second element is a opponent reward.
+Third element is `1.0` if self-reward is bigger than opponent's reward, and `0.0` otherwise.
+This way the agent tries to maximize score of both opponent and itself, while keeping relative advantage (even if it is a small one).
-Further research might be needed to confirm or deny its importance.

 ## Source code

-There's no excuse for poorly written Python code.
-Please take in account that the code base is a result of hundreds of different experiments.
+There's no excuse for poorly written Python code, but please take in account that the code base is a result of hundreds of different experiments.
 Many of them required rewriting or commenting out different parts of the code.
 Our Python skill are sub-par, and huge amount of rewrites didn't help to improve the quality of the source!

 Many files serve no purpose outside of the experiments they were used in, and